 The Going Concern Assumption

-The assumption underlying the going concern concept is that a company will continue to function indefinitely.
+The going concern concept assumes that a company will continue to function indefinitely.
 Assets acquired for long-term use should be reported at their historical cost, regardless of whether the current market value exceeds or falls below the original cost.

 When expenses are paid in advance, they should be recorded as an asset.
-In the case that a company is nearing its demise, this information should be mentioned in its financial accounts.
+If a company is nearing its demise, it should be mentioned in its financial accounts.
 Accounting procedures should be modified to meet a company’s unique requirements in liquidation.